meken/cloud-hackathons/hacks/genai-multimodal/README.md

 ![Architecture of the system](./images/genai-multimodal-arch.png)

 During this hack we'll build a weather service that will extract information from recorded weather forecast videos by using Retrieval Augmented Generation (RAG).
-In order to do that we'll generate multimodal embeddings for the videos, and through semantic search find the relevant video and use that as the context for the LLM to answer questions about the weather.
+In order to do that we'll generate multimodal embeddings for the videos, find the relevant video through semantic search and use that as the context for the LLM to answer questions about the weather.
 In case we have no recorded video about the question, we'll use _Function calling_ capabilities to access an external service.

 ## Learning Objectives